This page contains additional resources for the Theories of Change class.

 In the video below, CMU School of Design Faculty member Dr. Dan Lockton argues that design often discourages rather than encourages behaviour change.

 Nudgestock 2: Dr. Dan Lockton: Designing with people in behaviour change

 Additional Resources: Social Practice Theory

-This page contains additional resources for the Social Practice Theory discussion session.
+This page contains additional resources for the Social Practice Theory & Social Psychology discussion session.